MuffinKing-jpeg/Informateur/readme.md

 After starting the bot send him `/start` and press `Became admin!` button.
 >Yep, next step is a little bit manual

-Copy your account entry from `candidates.json` to `admins.json`.
+Copy your account entry from `candidates.json` to `admins.json`, Restart the bot.
 And voila you can ask the bot about his network configuration.

 ### How to quack?